tira-io/tira/python-client/sphinx/organizers/organizing-tasks.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~
-.. collapse:: Changes do not show up on the website
+.. dropdown:: Changes do not show up on the website
+    :animate: fade-in-slide-down

     Go to `tira-admin <https://tira.io/tira-admin>`__ and then to :code:`System Actions > Reload Data`.

-.. collapse:: Error on creating a virtual machine: :code:`VBoxNetAdpCtl: Error while adding new interface: failed to open /dev/vboxnetctl: No such file or directory`,
+.. dropdown:: Error on creating a virtual machine: :code:`VBoxNetAdpCtl: Error while adding new interface: failed to open /dev/vboxnetctl: No such file or directory`,
     usually comes with an error on vm start: :code:`Nonexistent host networking interface, name 'vboxnetXX'`.
+    :animate: fade-in-slide-down

     - Log in as webis
     - Check if /dev/vboxnetctl exists <code>ls /dev/vboxnetctl</code>.
 If not, proceed.
 If yes, there is a different